Vet approved

 The cost is highly variable based on the individual hospital and the locality.

-It is widely published that the DHPP or DHLPP vaccine should cost about $20, but I think that’s on the low side.
-I’ve seen city practices charge triple that.
-Some practices bundle vaccinations or provide “wellness” plans, so the price of a single DHLPP vaccine is not clear.
+It is widely published that the DHPP or DHLPP vaccine should cost about $20, but this is likely on the low side.
+City practices may charge triple that amount.
+Some practices bundle vaccinations or provide “wellness” plans, so the price of a single DHLPP vaccine is not always clear.

 Vaccinations given at clinics in pet stores may be more reasonably priced, but these places often up-sell unsuspecting pet lovers and might give unnecessary vaccinations — costing you more money in the long run.